 Teachers and other adults are well trained and the teaching of reading is at the heart of our curriculum.
 As the children progress through our school, the emphasis will begin to change from learning to read to include reading to learn.

-Alongside our systematic teaching of phonics, we also instill a love of reading.
+Alongside our systematic teaching of phonics, we also instil a love of reading.
 This begins with high quality book sharing opportunities in the Early Years.
 In these sessions, the emphasis is on developing children’s cultural capital.
 We do this through talking about texts; making connections with children’s experiences and broadening children’s horizons through the use of carefully chosen, high quality texts.
 Book shares also ensure children develop their understanding of how stories and poems work.
 Adults across the school continue to ensure all children are read to daily as they move through key stage one.

 Once children are able to successfully decode words, we begin to work on reading fluency.
 We enable children to read with accuracy, proper speed, and meaningful expression through targeted teaching and additional intervention work as needed.

-Our cornerstone; the power of talk, threads through all teaching of reading ensuring children develop their ability to not only read but also to comprehend text and develop their higher order reasoning skills.
+Talk threads through all teaching of reading ensuring children develop their ability to not only read but also to comprehend text and develop their higher order reasoning skills.
 Through these discussions, children make inference from text and begin to understand the impact of author intent.

 We are very aware that all children are unique and therefore learn at different paces.